GravitoLtd/gravitoltd.github.io/docs/Gravito_V6_CMP/Components/StandardCMP/Gravito_cmp_gcmv2.md

 ## What is Google Consent Mode v2?

 **Google Consent Mode v2** allows you to adjust how Google tags behave based on the user's consent choices.
-This helps ensure compliance with data protection regulations while still enabling important site functionality.
+Gravito CMP collects and stores user consent and integrates with Google Consent Mode to share that status with Google.
+When consent is limited or denied, Google tags adjust accordingly (e.g., restricted storage or other consent-aware behavior).
+Consent Mode is not a banner and not a legal compliance solution; it operates in tandem with our CMP; you remain responsible for obtaining any required consents.

 Consent Mode v2 particularly impacts: